aj0strow/weev/README.md

 ### Serializer

-The whole point of `Weev` is named serialization strategies.
+The whole point of Weev is *named serialization strategies*.
 For example, you might have a `:commentator` strategy and a `:profile` strategy for Users in the above use case.

-Here's a simple example:
+Here's a simple example of defining serializers:

 ```ruby
 class ChildSerializer